smapiot/piral/src/converters/piral-mithril/README.md

 This is a plugin that only has a peer dependency to `piral-core`.
 What `piral-mithril` brings to the table is a set of Pilet API extensions that can be used with `piral` or `piral-core`.

-The set includes an Mithril.js converter for any component registration, as well as a `fromMithril` shortcut and a `MithrilExtension` component.
+The set includes a Mithril.js converter for any component registration, as well as a `fromMithril` shortcut and a `MithrilExtension` component.

 By default, these API extensions are not integrated in `piral`, so you'd need to add them to your Piral instance.